lunar-arun/Projects/Named Entity Recognition (NER) Model/README.md

 ## Model Architecture

 The NER model is built using [choose your framework/library, e.g., SpaCy, NLTK, TensorFlow, PyTorch].
-It leverages a [choose the underlying model architecture, e.g., Bidirectional LSTM-CRF] for sequence labeling.
+It leverages a LSTM, Bidirectional for sequence labeling.

 ## Dataset

-The model was trained on a dataset containing annotated examples of text with labeled entities.
-The dataset used for training can be found in [provide a link or reference to the dataset].
+The model was trained on the [Entity Annotated Corpus dataset](https://www.kaggle.com/datasets/abhinavwalia95/entity-annotated-corpus?select=ner_dataset.csv) available on Kaggle.
+The dataset contains annotated examples of text with labeled entities.

+To use this dataset:

+1. Download the dataset from the Kaggle link.
+2. Place the `ner_dataset.csv` file in the `data/` directory.